Accident & Sickness Plan that covers you outside your Home Country

 - Suicide, attempted suicide (including drug overdose) self-destruction, attempted self-destruction or intentional self-inflicted Injury while sane or insane;

 - War or any act of war, declared or undeclared; unless War Risk Benefit was purchased;

 - An Accident which occurs while the Plan Participant is on Active Duty Service in any Armed Forces, National Guard, military, naval or air service or organized reserve corps;

 - Injury sustained while in the service of the armed forces of any country.
 When the Plan Participant enters the armed forces of any country, We will refund the unearned pro rata premium upon request;

 - Voluntary, active participation in a riot or insurrection;

 - Medical expenses resulting from a motor vehicle accident in excess of that which is payable under any other valid and collectible insurance;

 - Treatment for an Injury or Sickness caused by, contributed to or resulting from the Plan Participant's voluntary use of alcohol, illegal drugs or any drugs or medication that is intentionally not taken in the dosage recommended by the manufacturer or for the purpose prescribed by the Plan Participant's Physician;

-- Violation or in violation or attempt to violate any duly-enacted law or regulation, or commission or attempt to commit an assault or felony, or that occurs while engaged in an illegal occupation;
+- Commission or attempt to commit an assault or felony, or that occurs while engaged in an illegal occupation;

 - Eligible Expenses for which the Plan Participant would not be responsible in the absence of the Plan Document;

 - Treatment of acne;

 - Charges which are in excess of Usual and Customary charges;

 - Charges that are not Medically Necessary;